furdog/tesla_gen3_bcb/README.md

 >Do not forget to add a **120Ω terminating resistor** between the **CANH/CANL** pins.

 **⚠️ IMPORTANT NOTE:** you must disconnect original control board from the module.
-Either desolder it, or cut.
-We do not need it, since we will use our own.
+Either desolder it, or cut, as we do not need it, since custom control board will be used.
-The original control board is connected to all 3 or 2 modules.
-You can use all of them.
+The original control board connected to each single phase module via 8 pin interface.
 ![image](media/pinout.jpg)
 - **[Fig. 4]:** *8 pin interface*

+---

+### Communication details
+Each single phase module (we have 2 or 3 of them within single BCB) has it's own address which is expressed by CAN frame ID and encoded as: **BASE_ID + (MODULE_ID * SPACING)**

+It's easy to deduce to which module message belongs.
+For example if we receive frame which contain various measurements for AC
+It can be encoded in three different id's, each one of represents specific module:
+* 0x207u - AC measurements module id 0 (0x207u + (0u * 2u))
+* 0x209u - AC measurements module id 1 (0x207u + (1u * 2u))
+* 0x20Bu - AC measurements module id 2 (0x207u + (2u * 2u))

+We already might have guessed that the BASE_ID for this specific message (AC measurements) is 0x207u and spacing is 2u.

+Remember there are only three modules within single BCB.
+The ID seems to be burnt into a firmware and there's no known known way to change it (yet).

+There are some messages that are considered BROADCAST.
+It's silly to send broadcast message within this software, because it has side effects that may interfere with other modules.
+And it also breaks scope of responsibility (single phase module controller should not "broadcast" and control other modules in any way).
+But i have decided that without having broadcast message, this library won't be any functional or useful at all by itself, so i decided to keep it as is.
+If there's need to work with multiple modules at once, the API provides optional method to disable broadcast.

 ## Module control hardware
-For implementing controller hardware i have used custom CAN filter board.
+For implementing control hardware i have used custom CAN filter board.
 It's not documented here, but i'll give a short description.
 Based on that, you'll be able to design your own, custom board:
 - 12v->5v DCDC converter
 - two TJA-1030 (or TJA-1050) CAN2.0 transcievers (dual CAN)
 - Mount for ESP32-C6 board which has two native CAN2.0(TWAI) controllers
 - ESP32-C6 board
+- Free GPIO pins, at least 2 (6 for all three modules is MAX).

 I don't recomend to use specifically `Super Mini` board, because it has serious PCB flaws.

-For testing purposes i only use single built-in CAN2.0(TWAI) controller, And two GPIO2 ports to provide PWR and CHG signals.
+For testing purposes i only use single built-in CAN2.0(TWAI) controller, And two GPIO ports to provide PWR and CHG signals.

 ![image](media/can_filter.jpg)
 - **[Fig. 5]:** *CAN2.0 filter*

-More description and documentation about examples use will come soon.
+## How to use
+Coming soon (look for examples atm)

 ## Licensing
 This repository contains code that is the original creation of furdog and licensed under MIT License.